What is this program?

-If you already have a mortgage, you are still eligible for a loan as long as the ratio of loan to home value is less than 150%.
-That means a homeowner with a house valued at $100,000 who owes $140,000 can still borrow up to $10,000 through the 0% Interest Home Repair Loan Program.
+If you already have a mortgage, you are still eligible for a loan as long as your Loan to Value ratio is less than 150%.
+That means a homeowner with a house valued at $100,000 who owes $140,000 may be eligible to borrow up to $10,000 through the 0% Interest Home Repair Loan Program.

 Is homeowners insurance required before applying or getting approved?

-Homeowners insurance is required for the 0% interest home repair loan.
-If you do not currently have insurance, talk to an Intake Center representative about your circumstances.
+Homeowners insurance is required for this program.
+If you do not currently have insurance, please provide at least one quote and/or a copy of your cancellation letter from the insurance company with your application.
 You can also check with Michigan Basic Property Insurance Association as a short-term alternative.
 Visit http://1.usa.gov/1BBVzKX for more information.

 What happens if the homeowner stops making payments on the loan?